 Rembowska-Płuciennik M. (2018).
 “Second-Person Narration as a Joint Action”, Language and Literature, vol. 27, iss.
 3.

 Rembowska-Płuciennik M. (2018).
 “Enacting Embodied Events in Narrative Processing”, Textualia, no 1, iss.
 4.

 Rembowska-Płuciennik M. (2012).
 Poetyka intersubiektywności [Poetics of Intersubjectivity].

 Rembowska-Płuciennik M. (2004).
 Poetyka i antropologia [Poetics and Anthropology].

-Bartłomiej Szleszyński has worked at the Institute of Literary Research (IBL) since 2005, first as an assistant and then from 2007 as assistant professor.
-He received his PhD from the University of Warsaw in 2007 and was awarded a habilitation degree from IBL PAN in 2020.
+Bartłomiej Szleszyński has worked at the Institute of Literary Research, Polish Academy of Sciences since 2005, first as a research assistant and then from 2007 as an assistant professor.
+He earned his PhD from the University of Warsaw in 2007 and was awarded a DSc (habilitation) degree from the PAS Institute of Literary Research in 2020.
 In 2014, he became head of the New Panorama of Polish Literature team, creating and operating NPLP.PL, a platform publishing digital scholarly collections, and TEI.NPLP.PL, a platform for scholarly digital editions.
-Since 2016 he has been deputy director of the Digital Humanities Center at IBL, which is responsible for producing digital editions.
+Since 2016 he has been deputy director of the Digital Humanities Center at the Institute, which is responsible for producing digital editions.
 He has been a member of the Research Data Management DARIAH-EU Working Group since 2020.